wxcuop/pyfixmsg_plus/README.md

 Notes
 -----
 This is  a FIX message library that includes simple  FIX session management system.
-It does not contain an order management core, or anything similar.
+It does not contain an order management core.
 It is purely message parsing-manipulation-serialisation and focused on testing.

 More documentation
 ------------------